garamb1/garamb1.github.io/_posts/2024-07-19-classilla-build.md

 ![MacPerl new environment variable](/post-imgs/2024-07-19-classilla-build/classilla-16.png){:class="img-responsive"}

 Restart the build by dragging the `BuildMozilla.pl` script on the MacPerl icon on the dock.
-The script will move past the previous failed step.
+The script will move past the previously failed step.

 ![Build running](/post-imgs/2024-07-19-classilla-build/classilla-17.png){:class="img-responsive"}

-Once the first step (the Manifest stage) is complete, the script will move to the compilation of the `xpidl tools`, if everything was correctly configured, CodeWarrior will start.
+Once the first step (the Manifest stage) is complete, the build script will move to the compilation of the `xpidl tools`, if everything was correctly configured, CodeWarrior will start.

 ![Build running in CodeWarrior](/post-imgs/2024-07-19-classilla-build/classilla-18.png){:class="img-responsive"}